Table of Contents

 The journey from Sofia airport to the city

 If you’re arriving late or want the convenience, book a Sofia airport to accommodation transfer in advance.

 Bus: If you’re coming overland from Bucharest like I was, you can catch a seven-hour FlixBus for around €15.
-You can also catch a bus to Skopje, Macedonia or Thessaloniki, Greece.
+You can also catch a bus to Skopje, North Macedonia or Thessaloniki, Greece.

 Train: A train runs from Sofia to destinations including Istanbul and Belgrade.
 Use RailEurope to book train tickets in Europe.

 To Istanbul: You can travel between Sofia and Istanbul in 11 hours.
 Book your train at the station or your bus here.

 Europe transport tip – use Omio to compare the price and duration of flights, buses and trains between any two destinations.

 Where to stay in Sofia